danielmkarlsson/danielmkarlsson.com/src/md/frequently-asked-questions.md

 start placing demands on the factory being a safe place to work where you can make a living wage from working a fulltime job.
-In fact my position is that you should not be _allowed_ to do that, even if your goal is to turn that insane amount of profit into succesfully colonizing Mars.
+In fact my position is that you should not be _allowed_ to do that, even if your goal is to turn that insane amount of profit into attempting to colonize Mars.
 Not even if your end goals overlap even more with my own am I able to surrender on the idea that each state that we inhabit on our way towards the future absolutely needs to be an acceptable state for all conscious beings.
 I'll add here that _that_ is the